A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 6
+Today I put into practice something I learned on day 2.
+Start with the dirty solution and then refine your way up!
+I got the second star in \~1 minute, my script was quite slow even though I was very much convinced of my solution.
+I also learned that the Rust compiler makes quite a lot of difference when running in the `--release` mode.
+From 30+ seconds it got to \~16.
+After reviewing other solutions, I also found a nice optimization that saved a lot of time, and eventually I managed to run my code in \~3sec.
+Satisfied!

 # Day 5
 I am starting to enjoy Rust even if sometimes I still fight with its compiler :)
 It has a quite extensive standard library with lots of basic operations.
 I liked